intelligent-machine-learning/dlrover/docs/design/easydl.md

 ### Brain

-The Brain in EasyDL is to provide the optimal resource plans for each job.
-It includes three components.
+The Brain service of DLRover is to persist runtime statistics of jobs from the training master into a database and provide the optimal resource plans for each job to the training master.
+Beside the training master, it can optimize the job resource according to the information of all jobs.
+The optimization algorithm
+can more quickly provide more accurate resource configuration for the job with consideration of fairness of jobs.
+What's more, we can adopt more complicated algorithms like reinforcement learning to optimize the job resource.
+The Brain service includes three components.

 #### Administor